 Is Bodily Injury Insurance Required on Florida Rental Cars?

 Possibly.
-Some Florida rental car companies take the position that bodily injury (BI) liability coverage is required.
-Others may pay up to $10,000 per person.
+Some Florida rental car companies say that they’ll provide $10,000 in bodily injury (BI) liability coverage.

 Drivers who rent a car can elect (purchase) to Liability Insurance Supplement (LIS).